Nexus-Mods/Vortex/README.md

 The yarn cache is at _%LOCALAPPDATA%\\Yarn\\Cache\\v6_ and it's safe to delete it, that will only cause some additional internet traffic.

 The automatic variant will skip dependency download and install if the download was installed previously.
 If a dependency install failed for some reason or you cancelled it, you will have to manually install that package (see the downloads directory).

+### Running the dev build

+After building a dev build you can run it using `yarn start`

+You can repeat the steps to install dependencies (`yarn install`) and the full build (`yarn build`) as necessary.

+To save yourself time, you can rebuild just the bundled extensions (`yarn run subprojects`).
+If you're making changes to the core application you can run build in watch mode (`yarn run buildwatch`) which will be the same as yarn build but then will continue to watch for changes (only on the core application, not extensions!) and rebuild on demand.

 ------
 # Further Information